 Enlisting in 1915 Allen was killed in action in France on 17 July 1918.
 The following are links to his war record, which is 85 pages long; his roll of honour record, and a photo.

 4.1.2 Mark Charles Albert Leschen (1897-1972)

 He was born in Perth.
 His wife was Alvena Martha Schultz and in 1942 they lived at Angaston.
-He is buried at Angaston Cemetery.
+He died 16 June 1972 and is buried at Angaston Cemetery.
 Alvena died in 1982.
 They had at least six children:

 Born 20 Nov 1920 at Norwood, she enlisted during WWII and was a signalman.
 Note: I believe she is on the left in this image – although listed as “L. Leschen”.

 Joy Leschen married Fred Pumpa from Eden valley in the Barossa on 8 June 1946.
 They had a son in September 1949.
 She later married a Mr Rasmus and died in Adelaide in 2007 aged 87.